Malta–Spain relations: History

-In 1283, the Kingdom of Aragon, a significant Spanish realm, took control of Malta.
+In 1283, the Crown of Aragon, a significant Spanish realm, took control of Malta.
 This period marked the beginning of Spanish influence on the island.
 Later, in 1412, the Kingdom of Castille assumed control over Malta.
 The eventual union of Aragon and Castille led to Malta becoming part of the burgeoning Spanish Empire.

 A pivotal moment in Malta's history occurred in 1530 when Emperor Charles I, also known as King of Aragon and Sicily, granted sovereignty over Malta to the Knights of the Order of Saint John.
 This act was a strategic move to fortify the Mediterranean against Ottoman expansion.
 To honor this grant, the Order instituted the annual tribute of the Maltese Falcon to the Spanish Crown, symbolizing their fealty and the enduring bond between Malta and Spain.